longlho/cews/README.md

 - A Dispatcher that handles communication between the WebServer and a 3rd-party RESTful service.
 - `ejs` as templating.
 - `underscore` as utilities.
+- `passport` for talking to 3rd party APIs.

 Getting started
 ----
-Check out `sample.js` for sample and configurations.
+Check out `server.js` for sample and configurations.

 You can get started with importing the library: